John O’ Groats

 Visiting Tips

 1: Take a walk to Duncansby Head while you’re at John O’Groats.
-The Complete Guide to Duncansby Head will help you make the most of a visit.
+This article – Duncansby Head – will help you make the most of your visit.

-2: The signpost is horrendously busy at midday so it’s really difficult to get a photo without strangers being in the way.
-Try in the early morning or early evening when the attraction is empty.
+2: The signpost is horrendously busy at midday, so it’s virtually impossible to take a photo without people getting in the way.
+Try in the early morning or early evening when the attraction is opening and closing for uninterrupted photos.

 Tourist Information

-First off, there’s an octagonal-shaped gift shop that was designed in commemoration of the man whom the place is named after – Jan de Groot.
-Originally from Holland, Jan de Groot settled in this part of Scotland in the 1400s where he ran a successful ferry business carrying people and livestock from the mainland to Orkney.
+One of the main highlights is the octagonal gift shop that was designed in commemoration of the man whom the place is named after, Jan de Groot.
+Originally from Holland, Jan de Groot settled in this part of Scotland in the 1400s, where he ran a successful ferry business carrying people and livestock from the mainland to Orkney.

-It’s not by coincidence that the gift shop is also octagonal as it’s located close to the John o’Groats House Hotel which is believed to be the original location of the de Groot family home, although it now provides modern luxury lodging with panoramic window views across to the isles of Stroma and Orkney.
+It’s not by coincidence that the gift shop is also octagonal, as it’s located close to the John O’Groats House Hotel which is believed to be the original location of the de Groot family home, although it now provides modern luxury lodging with panoramic views of the isles of Stroma and Orkney.

-In a way, the de Groot family business continues to this day because you can still catch a ferry to the Orkney islands from the harbour – although I’m guessing the modern diesel engine ferry crossing of 40 minutes is considerably faster than Jan de Groot’s wind-powered vessel.
+In a way, the de Groot family business continues to this day because you can still catch a ferry to the Orkney Islands from the harbour, although I’m guessing the modern diesel-engine ferry crossing of 40 minutes is considerably faster than Jan de Groot’s wind-powered boat.

-There are rough footpaths heading both east and west but I think the best choice is to head west towards the Duncansby Stacks.
-It’s an easy walk that takes you across rolling fields of wildflowers to Duncansby Head with its old lighthouse and impressive gorge that has vertical cliffs down to the crashing waves over a hundred feet below.
+From the harbour, there are walking trails heading both east and west, but in my opinion, the best option is heading west towards the Duncansby Stacks.
+It’s an easy walk that takes you across rolling fields to Duncansby Head with its historic lighthouse and an impressive gorge that’s a favourite nesting site for seabirds.

 Things to Do